 There are a few foods that I kind of just gave up on when I realised it was dairy that was making me so sick.
 Caramel was one of those foods.
 Sweet, creamy, sticky caramel.
 Recently I have decided that I don’t want to be restricted by what I cannot eat.
 I really should be looking for creative ways to eat what I want.
 And I really wanted to eat a sticky date pudding!

 I have definitely started to notice more of a trend towards allergy-friendly baking and acknowledgements of people who have different food restrictions, be it by choice or otherwise.
 I have started taking notice of food which is labelled as vegan as it means I can be sure it will be dairy-free.
-Vegan options are becoming more and more available, even Doughnut Time has vegan options!
+Vegan options are becoming more and more available.
 This is something I wanted to incorporate into my baking, making it more available for all dietary restrictions.

 A little while back I came across a recipe from Contentedness Cooking that used a caramel made from coconut milk, coconut oil, and coconut blossom sugar.
 I tested it out and it was amazing.
 Instantly I knew this was going to be my staple caramel and I was excited to begin to try all the different recipes that I had been avoiding that used heavy cream as their caramelly base.